-- Companies immediately disclose any fatal incidents involving employees, contractors, or members of the public, preferably via the ASX Announcements platform.
-It is also important to provide information on consequence management and improvements that a company has made to its safety culture and framework following a fatal incident. - Companies disclose leading safety indicators relating to the severity of incidents, illnesses and injuries (both actual and potential) in their annual reports, as this provides information on harm prevention and safety management.

-- Companies disclose lost-time injury frequency rate (LTIFR) and total-recordable injury frequency rate (TRIFR). - When a company uses a safety metric in its variable remuneration structure, it should disclose the safety performance data used for assessing that metric. - Companies update investors on the status and ultimate outcomes of any investigations (both internal and external), as well as the provision of support to immediate families.
+- companies immediately disclose any fatal incidents involving employees, contractors, or members of the public, preferably via the ASX Announcements platform.
+It is also important to provide information on consequence management and improvements that a company has made to its safety culture and framework following a fatal incident - companies update investors on the status and findings of any internal and external investigations, as well as the provision of support to immediate families - companies disclose leading safety indicators relating to the severity of incidents and the potential of incidents (near-misses), as this provides information on harm prevention and safety management - companies disclose lagging safety indicators such as lost-time injury frequency rate (LTIFR) and total-recordable injury frequency rate (TRIFR) - companies provide separate disclosures relating to the safety outcomes of contractors - when a company uses a safety metric in its variable remuneration structure, it should disclose the safety performance data used for assessing that metric; and - disclose how the company is working to support and improve the psychosocial safety of its workforce.